PedroAugusto2101/learning/data_science/02_machine_learning/00_supervised_learning/14_classification.md

 - Binary classification deals with two possible classes, often labeled 0 (negative) and 1 (positive).
 - Linear regression is not suitable for classification due to its output range and sensitivity to outliers.
 - Logistic regression uses the Sigmoid function to output probabilities between 0 and 1, making it ideal for binary classification.
-- The output of logistic regression can be interpreted as the probability of the positive class, providing a meaningful and
+- The output of logistic regression can be interpreted as the probability of the positive class.
+- The decision boundary, defined by \( w \cdot x + b = 0 \), separates the feature space into regions for each class.
+With polynomial features, logistic regression can model complex, nonlinear